Designing coherent, cross-platform, AI-native products

 One Source of Truth

 Systems drift when their truth is stored twice.
-The traditional design stack stored it at least twice by construction: once in the design tool, once in the code, with a human translation step between them, and the two copies disagreed within a sprint of any release.
-The first structural decision of an adaptive brand is to collapse the copies.
-Tokens, components, screens, copy, and decisions live in one repository, and everything else, the style guide site, the exported specifications, the agent's instructions, is generated from it.
+The traditional design stack stored it at least twice by construction: once in the design tool, once in the code, with a human translating between them.
+The two copies disagreed within a sprint of any release.
+The first structural decision of an adaptive brand is to collapse them.
+Tokens, components, screens, copy, and decisions live in one repository, and everything else, the style guide site, the exported specs, the agent's instructions, is generated from it.
 When the repository changes, the derivatives change.
-Nothing is maintained by remembering to maintain it.
+Nothing depends on someone remembering to update it.

 Tokens carry the visual half of the truth, and their structure matters more than their format.
 Three layers, each answering a different question.
-Primitives name what exists: the palette, the scale, the family.
-Semantic tokens name what things mean: surface, accent, warning, the vocabulary a screen is actually built from.
-Component tokens name exceptions, and their scarcity is a health metric.
-A generator styling a screen touches only the semantic layer, which is how a rebrand becomes an afternoon and how a thousand generated screens stay siblings.
+Primitives name what exists: the palette, the scale, the type family.
+Semantic tokens name what things mean: surface, accent, warning, the vocabulary screens are actually built from.
+Component tokens name exceptions, and the fewer there are, the healthier the system.
+A generator styling a screen touches only the semantic layer.
+That is how a rebrand becomes an afternoon, and how a thousand generated screens stay siblings.

 The semantic layer is the only one a generator may touch.

 The less obvious half of the decision is who the design system is for.
 It used to be documentation for people.
-It is now, first, context for machines: the agent scaffolding tomorrow's screen and the model rendering tonight's answer both consume it, and its quality is measured by what they do with it.
-A style guide site still matters, but as a projection for humans of a system whose native form is machine-readable.
-The two audiences read different surfaces of the same truth, which is the only arrangement under which they cannot diverge.
+Now it is, first, context for machines: the agent scaffolding tomorrow's screen and the model rendering tonight's answer both read it, and its quality is measured by what they do with it.
+A style guide site still matters, but as a human-readable view of a system whose native form is machine-readable.
+Both audiences read the same truth, which is the only arrangement where they cannot diverge.

 CHAPTER 5 · Part II